Your 2026 Digital E-Commerce Marketing Guide — 7 Tactics to Drive Sales

 Business results: Affiliate marketing drives 16% of all ecommerce sales, and 50% of consumers trust affiliates as much as personal recommendations.

-Tactic 5: Run Google Ads Campaigns
+Tactic 6: Run Retargeting Campaigns

 When you use Google Ads, you pay only when someone clicks on your ad.
 Per-click PPC puts your business in front of people who are actively searching for what you offer and quickly drives potential sales.